berzerk0/GitPage/FirstCTF_2of2_TamingTheBulldog.md

 Here are a few pieces of this mindset:
-* "Try harder."
-(This is the official advice of the OSCP Pentesting Certification)
+* *Try harder* - This is the official advice of the OSCP Pentesting Certification
 * Be self-reliant.
 CTF writeups are one of the ONLY places you will be spoon fed ideas on how to move forward.
 If you approach a community of pentesters without showing your own independent efforts, there is an excellent chance you will simply be shown the door.
 * If you don't know something, learn it.
 Search online, read some books, watch some tutorials and try again.
 * "How is this intended to be used?
 How can I do something unexpected?"